Difference-in-Differences (Canonical 2×2)

 Card, D., & Krueger, A. B. (1994).
 Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania.

-Perhaps the most famous DID study in economics.
-Card and Krueger compared fast-food employment in New Jersey (which raised its minimum wage) with neighboring Pennsylvania (which did not).
-They found no negative employment effect, challenging the standard textbook prediction.
-This paper popularized DID as a research design.
+Card and Krueger compare fast-food employment in New Jersey (which raised its minimum wage) with neighboring Pennsylvania (which did not) in perhaps the most famous DID study in economics.
+They find no negative employment effect, challenging the standard textbook prediction.
+This paper popularizes DID as a research design.

 Roth, J. (2022).
 Pretest with Caution: Event-Study Estimates after Testing for Parallel Trends.

-Shows that the common practice of testing for parallel pre-trends and proceeding conditional on 'passing' can lead to distorted inference.
-Proposes honest confidence intervals that account for pre-testing.
-Fundamentally changes how researchers should think about event study pre-trends in DiD designs.
+Roth shows that the common practice of testing for parallel pre-trends and proceeding conditional on 'passing' can lead to distorted inference.
+He proposes honest confidence intervals that account for pre-testing, fundamentally changing how researchers should think about event study pre-trends in DiD designs.

 Gruber, J. (1994).
 The Incidence of Mandated Maternity Benefits.

-Gruber used a DID design exploiting variation in state-level mandated maternity benefits to show that the costs of these benefits were shifted to workers in the form of lower wages.
+Gruber uses a DID design exploiting variation in state-level mandated maternity benefits to show that the costs of these benefits are shifted to workers in the form of lower wages.
 This study is a classic example of how DID can exploit policy variation across states and time.

 Roth, J., Sant'Anna, P. H. C., Bilinski, A., & Poe, J. (2023).
 What's Trending in Difference-in-Differences?
 A Synthesis of the Recent Econometrics Literature.

-This comprehensive survey synthesizes the explosion of recent econometric work on DID, covering staggered treatment timing, heterogeneous treatment effects, pre-trends testing, and new estimators.
+Roth et al. synthesize the explosion of recent econometric work on DID in this comprehensive survey, covering staggered treatment timing, heterogeneous treatment effects, pre-trends testing, and new estimators.
 It is the essential starting point for understanding the modern DID literature.